Fame and Ultrafame: Measuring and comparing daily levels of `being talked about' for United States' presidents, their rivals, God, countries, and K-pop: Concluding remarks

 Second, with Twitter we have temporal resolution available in principle at the level of a second, though here the day scale has served as our ideal time scale for a time frame lasting over a decade.
 In contrast to traditional polls, which we are in no way endeavoring to replace but rather complement, we have a massive time series database to draw on, which we consequently feel is deserving of a focused analysis.

 In terms of future work, we have examined in depth only lexical fame at a daily resolution for a small set of 1-grams; much more can be done.
 Detailed investigations of thoughtfully curated sets of competing 1-grams will always be on offer.
 Other clear directions to follow would be analogous to those taken for search terms by, for example, Google Trends (\url{https://trends.google.com/trends/?geo=US}).
+Of course, care must always be taken with large-scale temporal corpora which may suffer from issues of misrepresentation (e.g., not including book sales or retweets), uneven composition, cross-contamination, and other problems~\cite{michel2011a,lazer2014a,pechenick2015a,alshaabi2021c}.

 Considering 2-grams and 3-grams is also a natural next step, though we caution that 2-grams and 3-grams will not immediately solve issues of name disambiguation.
 Famous individuals are referred to in a range of ways and comparing 1-grams with, say, 2-grams is work that must be done with care.
 Ideally, we would break language into semantically intact phrases but we do not yet have a commonly agreed upon approach~\cite{williams2015a}.
 For the present work, we have sought to overcome the limitations of 1-grams by considering three essential ones for each individual: first name, last name, Twitter handle.